What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 Scenario 5: Both Players Have a Straight

 Compare the top card of the straight.
-If identical, the pot is split — the remaining hole cards are irrelevant.
+If identical, the pot is split — hole cards are irrelevant once the straight is made.

 • Board: 6-7-8-9-J | Player A: 10-2 | Player B: 10-3